grpc/proposal/A32-xds-circuit-breaking.md

 ### Maintaining thresholds

 Each CDS LB policy maintains a threshold for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing for.
-Make sure this threshold can be updated when receiving an update from the XdsClient cluster watch interface and the updated value can be dynamically picked up by request limiting logic.
+This threshold will be updated when receiving an update from the XdsClient cluster watch interface, and the updated value will be dynamically picked up by request limiting logic.
 By default, this value is set to 1024.

 ### Limiting outstanding requests

-Each CDS LB policy uses a counter to count the number of requests sent through the _subchannels_ picked by its _Picker_, which is the output of the CDS LB policy.
-The counter has the same lifecycle as the CDS LB policy.
-In the _Pick_ operation, the outputted Picker instance should includes the logic of checking if the counter's value reaches the threshold before delegating the pick to the Picker of downstream LB policies.
-If the threshold is reached, it returns a result that leads to the request being dropped with `UNAVAIABLE` status and never gets retried.
-Also this drop is recorded and aggregated to the `total_dropped_requests` in the cluster-level stats to be reported in load reporting via LRS.
+The CDS policy's picker will enforce the configured limit.
+Each CDS LB policy will maintain a counter of the number of requests currently in flight to the associated cluster.
+The counter will be incremented when a request is started on a subchannel and decremented when the request is complete.
+When the picker is going to start a call, it will check whether the current number of in-flight requests is lower than the configured limit.
+If so, the picker will do the pick as usual, returning a subchannel.
+If not, it will fail the call with status UNAVAILABLE.
+Such failed calls will not be retried, while they will be recorded to the total dropped requests counts and reported to the load reporting server.

 The counter is incremented when creating the stream for the request and decremented the stream is closed.
-A general implementation can increment the counter at the _Pick_ operation of the outputted Picker for the case the threshold is not reached.
+A general implementation can increment the counter at the _Pick_ operation of the outputted picker for the case the threshold is not reached.
 The callback of stream closed takes the responsibility of decrementing the counter.
 Each language may have its own mechanism for tracking stream created/closed (e.g., in Java it has